 METHODS

-Quantification of Individual Identifying Information and Predictability
+Quantification of Individual Characterizing Information and Predictability

-To quantify the individual identifying information, we use surprisal, measured in terms of self-information of the genotypes:
+To quantify the individual characterizing information, we use surprisal, measured in terms of self-information of the genotypes:

 ICIVk=gk,j=IVk=gk,j=-log⁡(pVk=gk,j)

-where Vk is the RV that represents the k^th eQTL genotype and g (gϵ{0,1,2}) is a specific genotype for G, pG=g is the probability (frequency) of the genotype in the sample set and ICI denotes the individual identifying information.
-Assessing this relation, the genotypes that have low frequencies have high identifying information, as expected.
-Given multiple eQTL genotypes, assuming that they are independent, the total individual identifying information is simply summation of those:
+where Vk is the RV that represents the k^th eQTL genotype and g (gϵ{0,1,2}) is a specific genotype for G, pG=g is the probability (frequency) of the genotype in the sample set and ICI denotes the individual characterizing information.
+Assessing this relation, the genotypes that have low frequencies have high characterizing information, as expected.
+Given multiple eQTL genotypes, assuming that they are independent, the total individual characterizing information is simply summation of those:

 ICI{V1=v1,j,V2=v2,j,…,VN=vN,j}=-k=1NlogpVk=vk,j.